Secree/Elective-3---Mobile-App-Development-Project/README.md

-Hello World Flutter App
+Flight Reserve App

-This is a minimal Flutter project that displays "Hello World" centered on the screen.
+This is a  Flutter project that let users reserve flight.

 Prerequisites
 - Install the Flutter SDK and ensure `flutter` is on your PATH.